vicentesanc2000/TFG/README.md

   - ReactPlayer
   - AntDesign

-The Java app runs with Spring
+The Java app runs with Spring.
+Your will need to run a MySQL server to store all the data from the game, I used XAMPP to run my DB locally.
+In the MYSQL folder you can find my tables and data.